SEALABQualityGroup/panda-aemilia/README.md

 # Out-of-Date
-We are working on a new version, please stay tuned.
+We are working on a new version, stay tuned.

 # panda-aemilia